Secret Halloween Journey to Ireland

 Itinerary Subject to slight change.

 We pick you up at Dublin airport and bring you into Dublin city.
 Our first stop is the very haunted Kilmainham gaol.
 The is now a very famous historic museum but during the 1916 rising this is where 16 of the rising leaders were executed by the British forces.
 There are many historic documents housed in the jail and you might even catch a glimpse of a ghost or two.
 We then visit the very haunted Dublin Castle.
 Dating back to the 13th century on the site of a Viking settlement, Dublin Castle served for centuries as the headquarters of the British administration in Ireland.
 Apparently the castle is said to be absolutely packed with visitors of the supernatural variety, so well worth a visit for those who love ghost hunting.
 We finish off the day with a pub crawl around the famous Temple Bar area of Dublin.
+We stay in two hotels in Swords, The Forty Four on Main St, and the Carnegie Court Hotel for two nights.

 We take a very scenic drive south of Dublin today to Wicklow where we visit Wicklow Light house and Wicklow Jail.
 Both places have a long and dark histories.
 Wicklow Jail has been a prison since the late eighteenth century.
 Prisoners from the 1798 rebellion and the Great Famine were held there.
 It also held some republican prisoners during the Irish war of Independence and Irish Civil War.
 The last prisoners left in 1924.
 It is now a museum but it is reported to be one of the worlds most haunted buildings due to the long history of suffering associated with it.